Size does matter.

 Can you put two ball pythons in the same enclosure?

 Hatchling ball pythons are fine to house together, but once your snake becomes a juvenile it should be on its own.
 The same applies to adult ball pythons.
+Learn more in our article discussing whether you can house ball pythons together.

 How much does an adult ball python weigh?